Skip to content

 Coding standards, test-data handling techniques, object repositories, protocols for storing test results, and instructions on how to access external resources might all be included in these guidelines.

 While these are not essential criteria, and testers can still write or record tests without them, adopting an organized framework often gives extra advantages that might otherwise be overlooked.
+Moreover, when it comes to a digital testing service, having a pre-built test automation framework will help you speed up the testing process and increase test coverage.

 The Benefits of Test Automation Framework